microsoft/TypeScript-Handbook/pages/tutorials/React.md

 We can use these requirements to write a few tests for our components.

-But first, let's add our first dependency.
+But first, let's install Enzyme.
-Enzyme is a common tool in the React ecosystem that makes it easier to write tests for how components will behave.
+[Enzyme](http://airbnb.io/enzyme/) is a common tool in the React ecosystem that makes it easier to write tests for how components will behave.
+By default, our application includes a library called jsdom to allow us to simulate the DOM and test its runtime behavior without a browser.
-While we have jsdom support available to emulate how a component will act in the DOM, Enzyme makes it easier to make certain queries about our components.
+Enzyme is similar, but builds on jsdom and makes it easier to make certain queries about our components.

 Let's install it as a development-time dependency.